CartoDB/mobile-sdk/doc/advanced.md

 </div>

-# Vector Styles
+## Vector Styles

-Usage of vector-based base map enables you to re-style map according to your needs: set colors, transparency, line styles (width, patterns, casings, endings), polygon patterns, icons, text placements, fonts and many other vector data parameters.
-Carto uses Mapnik (http://mapnik.org) XML style description language for customizing the visual style of vector tiles.
-Our styling is optimized for mobile, so we add some style parameters, and ignore some others, but generally you can mostly reuse your existing Mapnik XML or CartoCSS styling files and tools (like TileMill/Mapbox Studio).
+Usage of vector-based base maps enables you to re-style maps according to your needs.
+You can set the colors, transparency, line styles (width, patterns, casings, endings), polygon patterns, icons, text placements, fonts and many other vector data parameters.

+CARTO uses Mapnik (http://mapnik.org) XML style description language for customizing the visual style of vector tiles.
+Our styling is optimized for mobile and contain some unique style parameters, while ignoring some others.
+In general, you can reuse your existing Mapnik XML, or CartoCSS, styling files and tools (such as TileMill/Mapbox Studio).

-Vector styling is applied in mobile client side, and the style files are usually bundled with application installer.
-Application can change the styling anytime without reloading vector map data, so you can download map data once, and change styling from "day mode" to "night mode" with no new downloads.
+Vector styling is applied in the mobile client, where the style files are bundled with the application installer.
+The application can change the styling anytime, without reloading vector map data.
+This enables your to download map data once, and change styling from "day mode" to "night mode" with no new downloads.

-Carto map rendering implementation is intended for real-time rendering and, as a result, several limitations apply.
+CARTO map rendering implementation is intended for real-time rendering.
+As a result, several limitations apply.

-### Ready-made styles
+### Ready-made Styles

-See [Mobile Styles](/mobileStyles) page for ready-made styles by Carto.
+See [Mobile Styles](/mobileStyles) for pre-packaged styles used by CARTO.
 These are compatible with our vector tile sources.

-### Mapnik style format
+### Mapnik Style Format

-Mapnik map style definition is a common file format for map styles, it is based on XML.
-It is originally done for Mapnik, but is used by other softwares like our Mobile SDK.
-File format specification is in [XMLConfigReference](https://github.com/mapnik/mapnik/wiki/XMLConfigReference) document.
-There are several ways you can use the styles, from simplest to most advanced:
+Mapnik map style definition is a common file format for map styles, based on XML.
+It was originally created for Mapnik, but is used by other software, such as our Mobile SDK.
+File format specification is located in this [XMLConfigReference](https://github.com/mapnik/mapnik/wiki/XMLConfigReference) document.
+There are several ways you can apply these styles:

- 1. Use Carto provided styles as they are
+ 1. Use CARTO provided styles

- 1. Modify style.xml inside sample style to tweak it
+ 2. Modify the `style.xml`, located inside the sample style, with your own edits

- 1. Create own style using some tool which edits Mapnik styles.
-Probably currently the best tool is free MapBox Studio, which uses CartoCSS as primary style definition.
-We don't use CartoCSS in Carto SDK, but Studio but can export also Mapnik XML styles.
-However, these style files needs a bit modification to be compatible with Carto SDK.
+ 3. Create your own styles using a Mapnik editor tool

+    **Note:** It is recommended to use the free MapBox Studio tool, which uses CartoCSS for primary style definitions.
+While the Mobile SDK does not use CartoCSS styles, you can modify and export Mapnik XML styles to be compatible with the Mobile SDK.
-### Creating style package

-Carto vector styles are distributed as zip-archives.
-All style-related files/folders must be placed into a single zip file.
-The most important part of the style is a style definition file, usually named _project.xml_.
-This file contains style descriptions of all layers and it usually references other files, like fonts, icons, pattern bitmaps which should be placed in various subfolders.

-### Limitations/incompatibilities
+### Mapnik Limitations

+Please note the following limitations with Mapnik style formats.

-* There are no built-in fonts, fonts must be explicitly added to the project
+- There are no built-in fonts, fonts must be explicitly added to the project

-* Loading SVG icons is not supported, such icons should be converted to PNG format (Mapnik provides _svg2png_ utility)
+- Loading SVG icons is not supported, such icons should be converted to PNG format (Mapnik provides a _svg2png_ utility)

-* Original layer ordering is not always preserved, texts are always drawn on top of 2d geometry, 3d buildings are drawn on top of texts
+- Original layer ordering is not always preserved, texts are always drawn on top of 2D geometry.
+3D buildings are drawn on top of texts

-* Layer opacity works per element, not per layer as in Mapnik.
+- Layer opacity works per element, not per layer as in Mapnik.
 For non-overlapping elements, the result will be same.
-For overlapping elements there are likely artifacts.
+For overlapping elements, there are likely artifacts

-* _comp-op_ feature is not supported (neither layer/symbolizer).
-Per symbolizer _comp-op_ support is under investigation
+- `comp-op` feature is not supported (neither is `layer/symbolizer`)

-* _line-join_ parameter is ignored, only _miter_ line join is used.
+- `line-join` parameter is ignored, only `miter line join` is used

-* _GroupSymbolizer_ and _RasterSymbolizer_ are not supported, support is under investigation
+- `GroupSymbolizer` and `RasterSymbolizer` are currently not supported

-* Text characters are rendered one by one.
-If characters overlap, halo of one character may cover glyph of another character.
-Workaround is to increase spacing or decrease halo radius.
+- Text characters are rendered individually.
+If characters overlap, the halo of one character may cover glyph of another character.
+The suggested workaround is to increase spacing, or decrease the halo radius

-* This list is not final.
-Mapnik XML is not official standard, and mostly due to performance penalty on the mobile Carto SDK does not implement 100% of the tags and features of Mapnik.
-If you need some of the not implemented styling options, please contact our support.
+**Note:** The Mobile SDK does not implement 100% of the tags and features of Mapnik.
+This lists just a few of the Mapnik limitations, there are additional Mapnik XML features that are not standard.
+If you need some an unimplemented styling option, please [contact us](mailto:support@carto.com).

+### Creating Style Package

+CARTO vector styles are distributed as zip-archives.
+All style-related files and folders must be placed into a single zip file.

+The most important part of the style is the style definition file, typically named _project.xml_.
+This file contains style descriptions for all layers, and usually references other files, such as fonts, icons, and pattern bitmaps (which should be placed in various subfolders).

-### Performance hints
+### Performance Hints

+The following recommendations are suggested for the best performance with vector styles:

-* **Multiple symbolizers per layer may have very large performance hit**.
-If possible, move each symbolizer into separate layer.
+- **Multiple symbolizers per layer may have very large performance hits**.
+If possible, move each symbolizer into separate layer

-* _BuildingSymbolizer_ requires expensive OpenGL frame buffer read-back operation and may perform very poorly on some devices (original iPad Retina)
+- `BuildingSymbolizer` requires an expensive OpenGL frame buffer read-back operation, and may perform very poorly on some devices (such as the original iPad Retina)

-* It is best to keep all bitmaps with power-of-two dimensions, this increases performance.
+- To increase performance, it is suggested to use power-of-two dimensions for bitmaps

-### Carto-specific extension to Mapnik XML style files
+### SDK Extensions for Mapnik XML style files

+The following CARTO specific extensions are specific to Mapnik XML style files.

-#### _NutiParameters_
+#### NutiParameters

-_NutiParameters_ describe additional parameters that can be used in styles and controlled in the code (from _MBVectorTileDecoder_).
+_NutiParameters_ describe additional parameters that can be used in styles and controlled in the code (from `MBVectorTileDecoder`).

-Parameters are typed, have default values and can be used as variables within _nuti_ namespace in the style (for example, *[nuti::lang]*).
+- Parameters are typed, have default values and can be used as variables within _nuti_ namespace in the style (for example, *[nuti::lang]*)

-Some parameters may have _ prefix in their name.
-Such variables are reserved and should not be updated directly by the application.
+- Some parameters may have _ prefix in their name.
+Such variables are reserved and should not be updated directly by the application

-Simple example of _NutiParameters_ section in style xml file:
+The following is a simple example of _NutiParameters_ section, located in the style xml file:

 `<NutiParameters>`
 `  <NutiParameter name="lang" type="string" value="en" />`